FuriLabs/furios-terminal/README.md

 # License

-FuriOS Recovery is licensed under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+FuriOS Terminal is licensed under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 The [OpenSans] font is licensed under the Apache License 2.0.